thegeofront/gf-startin/README.md

 # startin
-A geofront wrapper for startin
+startin as a geofront plugin